 Some attorneys might charge an hourly rate.
 This could be a better option if you are sponsoring only one relative, who has a very straightforward case; or if you have already completed the I-130 petition on your own and you simply want the attorney to review it.
 The downside to being charged hourly is that your fee will be less predictable and, depending on what happens in your case, you could end up spending more money than you would have if you had paid a flat fee.

-If, for example, you prepared your own I-130 petition and there are lots of mistakes in it, it is possible the attorney will spend more time fixing your work than had he or she started the petition from scratch.
+If, for example, you prepared your own I-130 petition and there are lots of mistakes in it, it is possible the attorney will spend more time fixing your work than had they started the petition from scratch.